Where To Take The Nicest Pictures Of Sardinia

 Bidderosa is at about 10 km north of Orosei, a lovely village on the East coast of Sardinia.
 The best way to get there is from Nuoro (along the route of SS131 bis), one of the main cities on the island.
 Once there, take SS129 and, from Orosei, SS125 heading north.

 The beaches in Bidderosa are numbered, and it’s possible to move from one to the other throughout the day – better to walk, though, as the parking lots near the various beaches get full.
 I find beach 4 to be an excellent location to take iconic pictures of Sardinia, as there’s beautiful rocks that give photos that extra depth.

 As Bidderosa never gets crowded, it’s a fantastic location to visit even throughout the summer months.
 The best photos are taken during the day (it’s facing east, so unfortunately there’s no sunsets).
 I took my Sardinia photos of Bidderosa during the early afternoon, at beach 4; whereas the photo of me walking almost like a soldier was taken a bit later on the walk between beach 3 and beach 4.

 More Amazing Pictures of Sardinia

 As I have said, my list of locations to take pictures of Sardinia is not exhaustive.
-There’s fantastic places that have lots of street art in Sardinia – the traditional kind though!
-There’s some incredible and unique archaeological sites, such as the famous nuraghi.
+There are fantastic places that have lots of street art in Sardinia – the traditional kind though!
+There are some incredible and unique archaeological sites, such as the famous nuraghi.

 I have browsed Trover and found some more incredible pictures of Sardinia, complete with locations.
 I have compiled a list and embedded it below for you to see.
 If you have any other Sardinia photos to add to this, get on Trover and also let me know!